ATOMScience-org/AMPL/atomsci/ddm/docs/source/get_started/install_with_docker.rst

 Use **atomsci-env** as the Run Kernel
 =====================================

+**This section is required only for images created from version 1.6.2 or earlier.**

 In order to use `AMPL <https://github.com/ATOMScience-org/AMPL>`_ Framework, select "atomsci-env" as the run kernel for the notebook.
 This should be set during image creation.
 In case it's not set, or if you want to verify.
 Try one of the following:

 From an existing notebook, top menu bar "Kernel" > "Change Kernel" > "atomsci-env"